LiamLeane/Foreman-ESXi/readme.md

 ## Building an Install Repo

 Extract your install ISO to a friendly web server, this will be your OS media path in Foreman.
-If you are using a case sensitive OS for hosting, you will need to rename all the files & folders to lowercase as VMWare have used lowercase in config files;
+If you are using a case sensitive OS for hosting, you will need to rename all the files & folders to lowercase as VMWare have used lowercase in config files; (not needed in 6.0)
 ```sh
 find -depth -exec rename 's/(.*)\/([^\/]*)/$1\/\L$2/' {} \;
 ```